mario-areias/yiquan/content/footwork/bamboo/_index.md

 draft: false
 ---

-Bamboo steeping starts from [classroom stance](../../stances/classroom/) and it's very important to do combinations.
+Bamboo stepping starts from [classroom stance](../../stances/classroom/) and it's very important to do combinations.
 The goal for this technique is to allow the martial artist to step forward and back while fighting.

 ## Stepping forward